acmesecorg/metacrack/README.md

 ## License
 Metacrack is licensed under the MIT license.
 Refer to [license.txt](https://github.com/metacrackorg/metacrack/blob/main/LICENSE) for more information.

-## Usage
+## Usage and features

 Metacrack uses metadata associated with a hash to create a per-hash list of possible words to use where a hash is difficult or expensive to crack.
 Common sources of data include previous password breaches, usernames, birthdates, and emails addresses.

+Data is indexed by a key derived from an anonymised version of an email address, created using function `left(sha1(email), 20)`.
+By providing a list of email:hash combinations, it is possible to output two files that are compatible with [Hashcat](https://github.com/hashcat/hashcat) attack mode 9.
+Words that would be duplicated by a rule in hashcat can be filtered out by supplying the rule to metacrack.
+Output in the form of cracked hashes from hashcat can be provided to metacrack to be removed from hash / wordlists, and also exported in various formats.

   > *Note*
   > Ensure that you are both legally and ethically allowed to use the meta data associated with the hashes you are trying to crack.